The US government requires institutions which offer federal student loans to disclose the following consumer

 Facilities and services available to students with disabilities

 Information about the facilities and services available to students with disabilities is available from the Disability Advisory Service.

 Price of attendance

 For information about the price of attendance, including tuition and fees, books and supplies, room and board, transportation costs and any other additional expenses, please see our Fee information and Living costs pages.
 Occasionally, there may be additional costs relating to your course; if so, these will be outlined by your department.

 Refund policy, requirements for withdrawal and return of Title IV financial aid

 For information about the University's refund policy, please see our Fee payments and refunds pages.
-Requirements for the return of Title IV funds are published in the University's Return to Title IV (R2T4) Policy (see Related documents on the US Loans page).
+Requirements for the return of Title IV funds are published in the University's Return to Title IV (R2T4) Policy (More information on this is on our Return to Title IV (R2T4) Policy tab).

 Procedures for withdrawal are outlined in the R2T4 Policy and are also available from your department's Graduate Studies Office (for graduates) or from your college (for undergraduates).

 Academic programme information (educational programme, instructional facilities and faculty)